Here’s a question we see often in our WriteShop mailbag:

 - Varies structure by using different kinds of sentences.

 - Contains limited mechanical errors (grammar, punctuation, spelling)

 WriteShop II essay lessons prepare students by emphasizing each of the following important areas:

-- Content and organization At first, WriteShop essays follow a widely-accepted model: Introduction, body (developing three main points), and conclusion.
+At first, WriteShop essays follow a widely accepted model: Introduction, body (developing three main points), and conclusion.
 Once students feel comfortable developing a simple essay and supporting each point with details, they have the freedom to expand their essays.